BalajiKs171095/mbcrump.github.io/_posts/2017-06-12-building-an-ics-for-azure-functions-webinar.md

 Fair enough!
 It sounded like a great idea, so this is my journey following his tweet.

-## Setting up the Azure Function
+## Setting it all up!

-Since I used an online tool to create the ICS file, I knew that I was going to have to write one completely from scratch and that it would be used all over the world.
+Since I used an online tool to create the ICS file, I knew that I was going to have to generate an ICS file from my site and that it would be used all over the world.
 It would also need to work with a variety of email clients, including online ones.
 I also wanted folks to just go to a website and it would generate and send down the ICS file.
 This would also allow  me to easily modify it for future webinars.

 With that in mind, I began by taking a look at a third party library called [iCal.NET](https://github.com/rianjs/ical.net).
 It looks like this handles all the various time zones and client.
 Next, I opened the Azure Portal and creating a new Azure Function application securing the name that folks would go to :

 ![image](/files/azure-new-app1.png)

-Next, I chose a language and happily picked C# (something that Amazon AWS doesn't offer) and used a HttpTrigger template.
+Next, I chose a language and happily picked C# (*something that Amazon AWS Lambdas doesn't offer*) and used a HttpTrigger template.
+How cool is it to have templates like this?!?

 ![image](/files/azure-quickstart-templates.png)

 By default, the code in the template is looking for a name parameter and a POST command.
-Since, I didn't want to respond to a POST, but rather just a GET, I deleted the code inside the function.
+Since, I didn't want to respond to a POST, but rather just a GET, I used this as my start but deleted the name parameter section.

 Armed with just the online editor, I started writing code.
-I could have downloaded [Visual Studio 2017 Preview 3](https://www.visualstudio.com/vs/preview/) and the [Azure Function tooling](https://blogs.msdn.microsoft.com/webdev/2017/05/10/azure-function-tools-for-visual-studio-2017/) for a richer debugging experience, but it was getting late and I wanted to crank this out with the tools that I already had installed.
+I could have downloaded [Visual Studio 2017 Preview 3](https://www.visualstudio.com/vs/preview/) and the [Azure Function tooling](https://blogs.msdn.microsoft.com/webdev/2017/05/10/azure-function-tools-for-visual-studio-2017/) for a richer debugging experience, but it was getting late and I wanted to crank this out with just a browser and my C# skills.

-I needed to pull in a third party library, so I noticed that you could view "Files", and just created a `project.json` and added the following NuGet package reference :
+I needed to pull in a third party library, so I noticed that you could view "Files" inside the portal and that it supports NuGet.
+I simply created a `project.json` and added the following NuGet package reference to iCal.NET and Newtonsoft.Json :

 	{
 	  "frameworks": {